-Since getting a treadmill and buying a year-long subscription to the audio coaching app Aaptiv, I started to LOVE the convenience of having a machine that could really make me sweat just off of our family room.
+Since getting a treadmill and buying a year-long subscription to the audio coaching mobile app Aaptiv, I started to LOVE the convenience of having a machine that could really make me sweat just off of our family room.
 I bought a set of 15 pound dumbbells for strength days, and I now look forward to my home workouts.
 The key for me was the treadmill.
-I can only run so many 5-foot long sprints back and forth across my living room or do so many jumping jacks.
+I can only run so many 5-foot long sprints back and forth across my living room.
 On the treadmill I can run really fast and get my heart pumping out of my chest.
-Even though there is only one direction to go, I feel like there are a million different running workouts.
-But best of all: I can fit workouts around Birch’s nap schedule and maximize my time.
+(You won’t find me running a full marathon on one any time soon though – I prefer sprits!)
+The combination of a treadmill PLUS the coached workouts from the Aaptiv app led to me loving home workouts.

-You’ve gotten bits and pieces of my home workout changes thus far.
+I have talked about my home workouts thus far.
 Posts about easing back into fitness after having a baby, an update on feeling normal, a nap time circuit workout, my new treadmill review, and a few Aaptiv workout favorites sprinkled in.

 As you saw in my treadmill review post, I bought a NordicTrack C 990, which came with a built-in video screen and a free year of iFit.
-Since buying my treadmill, I have been using both Aaptiv and iFit and loving both for different reasons.
+Since starting a treadmill routine, I have been using both Aaptiv and iFit and loving both for different reasons.
 None of this is sponsored by the brands – just me sharing my experience using both!

-Aaptiv is a subscription-based all-audio app for your phone with over 2,500 workouts.
-The workouts range from outdoor walks and runs, treadmill workouts of all kinds, strength training with weights or bodyweight, elliptical, cycling, stairclimber, rowing, stretching, yoga, and meditation.
-The workouts are set to all kinds of music, and the trainers walk you through them, motivating you and telling you exactly what to do.
-You can filter the workouts to find exactly what you need in the moment like “Strength training // Upper body // Body weight // Pop music // Less than 20 minutes.”
+Aaptiv is a subscription-based audio fitness app for your phone with over 2,500 workouts and fitness classes.
+The workouts range from outdoor runs, treadmill, strength with weights or bodyweight, elliptical, cycling, stretching, yoga, and meditation.
+The trainers walk you through them, motivating you and telling you exactly what to do.
+You can filter the workouts to find what you need like “Strength, Upper body, Pop music, Less than 20 mins.”